Information technology tools and resources at the UW

 Will Panopto show courses I taught in previous quarters?

 Panopto receives course folder information from UW Canvas.
 If your course from a previous quarter is still published in Canvas, the course folder will show in Panopto.

 Can I upload an external video file such as a .mp4, .wmv, .mov, etc.?

-Users will not be able to upload external files to Panopto and must use the Panopto recorder to capture their lectures.
+You may not upload external files to Panopto.
 However, Canvas, UW YouTube and UW Google Drive can be used to upload and host these recordings.

 Yes!
 Odegaard room 320 was recently remodeled to allow self-guided, high quality lecture capture recordings.
 The room is free of charge and is reservable.

 In addition, you can schedule recordings in several classrooms.
 Learn more about scheduled recordings.

 Can I create a recording if I am not currently connected to the Internet?

 Yes, if you have logged in to the Panopto Recorder while connected to the Internet and not logged out.
 Choose “Offline Recording” folder.
 After your recording is finished and you have connected to the Internet, click on the recording and selection a destination folder.
 Click upload to complete the process.
 See instructions for recording offline.